-3(c) USA
+3(b) USA

-On January 27, 2015, the Company announced that it signed a binding agreement to acquire eight gold properties in Nevada, USA from Sandstorm Gold Ltd. ("Sandstorm") by issuing 150,000 shares (post 10:1 share consolidation) to Sandstorm and granting a net smelter returns royalty ranging from 0.5% to 1.0%.
+In January 2015, the Company acquired these properties in Nevada USA from Sandstorm Gold Ltd. ("Sandstorm") and granting a net smelter returns royalty to Sandstorm ranging from 0.5% to 1.0% while the underlying owners retain NSRs ranging from Nil to 3%.
 The Company also granted Sandstorm a right of first refusal on any future metal streaming agreements on these properties.